usuisora/sn-app/readme.md

   #On finish it will ask to sign up. remmeber the password .

 2)
-type 'SQl shell' or 'psql' in search tool.
+type 'SQl shell' or 'psql' in search tool in PC.
 Open SQL Shell .